 Other costs emerge once you encounter difficulties or issues.
-A lot of the open source solutions out there provide support mainly through ‘communities’.
+A lot of the open-source solutions out there provide support mainly through ‘communities’.
 While some software communities consist of very helpful members, these members aren’t bound by any service level agreement (SLA).
 That means, they might only reply during their free time.
-Thus, if the issue you need resolved is mission critical and affects your business operations, you could suffer a considerable amount of downtime that could in turn result in huge revenue loss.
+Thus, if the issue you need to be resolved is mission-critical and affects your business operations, you could suffer a considerable amount of downtime that could in turn result in huge revenue loss.

 An alternative would be to hire an IT support company that has proven experience and expertise with the solution you need help with.
 Just make sure you’re dealing with a trustworthy and reputable firm.